Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Daar tilted his head in thought for a few seconds as he worded his reply.

-"Well...tell that ‘ta the Hunters.
+"Well... tell that ‘ta the Hunters.
 They din’t care much when they came to devour my entire world.
 Or th’ Hierarchy, who consider the very *concept* of self as alien.
 When they came, they murdered *billions* o’ my kind in literally seconds, with *malware.* What then?"

 "I don’t deny that you’ve had to make terrible decisions - "